-Vegan banana pancakes with protein syrup is a tasty and healthy way to enjoy a classic breakfast meal!
+Vegan banana pancakes with protein syrup is a tasty and nutritious way to enjoy a classic breakfast meal!
 These pancakes are gluten free and super fluffy.
-Full of delicious sweetness from the banana and topped with a protein-boosted maple syrup, this is an amazing recipe you’ll savour eating.
+Full of delicious sweetness from the banana and topped with a protein-boosted maple syrup, this is an amazing recipe you’ll savor eating.

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.